vitor-belim/react-nodejs/README.md

 - [2024-07-15] Adapted client code to new pagination standard.
 - [2024-07-16] Switched to a side navigation bar + reorganized folder structure.
 - [2024-07-17] Implemented search by multiple tags.
+- [2024-07-18] Implemented open/close side navigation bar when using a tablet or larger device + added transitions to side navigation bar.

 ## Ideas for the future

 - Add back button in inner-level pages.
 - Add autofocus in forms.
-- Add button to shorten/lengthen side nav.
 - Restyle the client.